 2. Stable.
 We will never deliberately cause the market price of our stablecoin to be worth less or more than the underlying currency.

 - Any promotions that TrueUSD runs will include controls that prevent them from destabilizing the stablecoin’s market price.

 3. Redeemable.
 We will never prevent or discourage legitimate redemptions.

 - We will not block stablecoin holders from redeeming, regardless of the quantity.
 If you want to redeem $1mm or $10mm or $50mm, you are welcome to and we will not discourage you from doing so.

-- We have publicly posted the criteria for purchase and redemption of TrueUSD.
+- We have publicly posted the criteria for mint and redemption of TrueUSD.

 4. Compliant.
 We will ensure long-term survival of the stablecoin through regulatory compliance.